la2050/archive/_projects/2013/increasing-capacity-for-college-going.md

-    grant would enable us to train more mentors, implement guidance activities at more schools, expand services offered and ensure college opportunity for a larger number of students. budget explanation: >-
+    grant would enable us to train more mentors, implement guidance activities at more schools, expand services offered and ensure college opportunity for a larger number of students.
-    The $100,000 grant would allow us to expand our activities by providing approximately $60,000 toward additional part-time salaries and benefits for outreach support staff, communication and media support staff and instructor and workshop training staff.
-This is necessary as all USC Pullias Center staff salaries and benefits are 100% grant funded.
-Staff will work directly with students to provide college information and support services.
-    Furthermore, staff will identify partner businesses and train volunteers to serve as mentors.
-After mentors are trained, project staff will provide ongoing and frequent support to mentors to ensure they are providing effective support.
-The remaining $40,000 in funding will be used toward programmatic costs.
-These costs include covering low-income students’ college application fees, college prep (SAT) testing fees,  and student resources such as college admission tools.
-Funding will enable us to take students on local college campus tours and provide college application and financial aid training (FAFSA) workshops for both volunteer mentors, students, and their parents.
-A minimal amount of the funding would support volunteer live scan fees and local travel costs for outreach staff and volunteers.
   description: >-
     Our project will help improve the college-going rates at high schools that have the lowest college-going rates within the Los Angeles Unified School